Lexden12/AI_HW4/README.md

-# AI_HW4
+# AI_HW5
-Implementing a genetic algorithm to learn an optimal way to play ReAntics.
+Implementing a Neural Network to learn an optimal way to play ReAntics.